fplab/ui-for-pl/src/educational-technology.rst

   This paper goes over the effectiveness of integrating a programming activity into a regular kindergarten class using puzzles that give movement directions to a lady bug to reach some designated destination.
 The students in the class overall had fun solving the puzzles.
-The children solved the problems in a step-wise fasion, typically only giving the lady bug 1-3 move commands before running the actions and checking to where the lady bug moved.
+The children solved the problems in a step-wise fashion, typically only giving the lady bug 1-3 move commands before running the actions and checking to where the lady bug moved.

 .. todo::